cunger/escape-velocity/content/books/ada-for-the-curious.md

 Ada might look slighlty archane if you grew up with C-family languages. 🦕

-But it's neither dead nor ...
+But it's neither dead nor (eingestaubt).
 The latest version is from 2022, and it's a pretty modern language, with X, Y, concurrency and all shit you want to have.

 It just looks like Pascal.